 Anchor high.
 The first number sets the frame.
 If you ask for $90,000 and they counter with $85,000, you get $85,000.
 If you ask for $80,000 and they accept immediately, you left $5,000 to $10,000 on the table.
 Always ask for slightly more than your target.

 Use specific numbers.
-Asking for $87,500 instead of $90,000 signals that you have done research and have a specific basis for your number.
+Asking for $87,500 instead of $90,000 signals that you have done research.
 Round numbers feel arbitrary.
 Specific numbers feel calculated.

 Get it in writing.
 Verbal agreements mean nothing.
-Always ask for the revised offer, raise, or promotion in writing (email is fine) before accepting.
+Always ask for the revised offer, raise, or promotion in writing before accepting.

 Practice with a friend.
 Rehearse the conversation out loud.
-The words feel less awkward the second and third time.
-Have a friend play the hiring manager and throw curveballs (“that is above our budget,” “we do not usually negotiate for this level”).
+Have a friend play the hiring manager and throw curveballs (“that is above our budget”).
+The awkwardness in practice saves awkwardness in the real conversation.

 What to negotiate besides salary